-New residential dwellings should have sufficient garden space within their private curtilage to meet the functional domestic needs of the occupants.
-Whenever possible and compatible with the principles of good design, dwellings suitable for family occupation should have access to private garden space of at least 70 sq.m and those with 3 or more bedrooms should have in excess of 100 sq.m of private garden space.
+New residential dwellings should have sufficient garden space within their private curtilage.
+Applications for residential dwellings with less than 70sq.m garden space per unit are unlikely to be acceptable.
+Any residential dwellings with 3 or more bedrooms should have in excess of 100sq.m of private garden space.